mastrmind-dev/Simple-Text-Editor/README.md

 # Simple-Text-Editor
-A simple text editor with a built in calculator made by using Java It's a Netbeans project
+A simple text editor with a built in calculator made by using Java.
+It's a Netbeans project